Curriculum Detail

 • CP Small Business Start-Up, Management and Economics

+This course fulfills the integrative, immersive learning experience graduation requirement when paired with CP/Honors Entrepreneurship or a work-based learning internship.
 This course focuses on teaching students the practical knowledge, skills and methods for writing a business plan based on a business model.
 Local small business owners help students to learn basic microeconomic concepts, principles of accounting and finance, and strategies for managing customers, employees and resources.
 Students learn about business model generation and how to build/create a business through problem solving, researching potential target markets, and marketing.
-Students are expected to build and iterate a business model, develop a plan to bring their product to market, budget expenses, and develop financial documents, including income and cash flow statements.
+Students are expected to build and iterate a business model, develop a plan to bring their product to market, budget expenses, and develop financial documents (including income and cash flow statements).
 At the end of the course, students have a better understanding of how to create and build a viable small business.
 PREREQUISITE: Successful completion of the algebra and geometry math requirements.

 • CP Statistics